SMisailidis/C-Projects/README.md

 # C-Projects
-Here are some projects I've made during my studies in procedural programming
+There are some projects I've made during my studies in procedural programming